 Protection Against Insects

-Want in on some oregano stat?
+Want in on oregano, stat?
 You can drink oregano tea, use oregano oil topically (be sure to mix with a carrier oil like coconut oil to prevent irritation) or internally (it should be diluted to one to four drops in a glass of water), or supplement with oil of oregano capsules.